oroinc/documentation/commerce/community/contribute/documentation.rst

 ===========================

 .. contents:: :local:
-    :depth: 3
+    :depth: 2

-We use `reStructuredText`_ markup language to write the documentation and `Sphinx`_ generator to prepare it for the web publication at http://www.oroinc.com/doc/orocommerce.
+We use `reStructuredText`_ markup language to write the documentation and `Sphinx`_ generator to prepare it for the web publication at https://oroinc.com/b2b-ecommerce/doc/.
 You can find more information about the syntax on the Sphinx website by reading `reStructuredText Primer`_.
 The most important information is provided in the sections below.

 Documentation source files are maintained in the dedicated `github repository <https://github.com/orocommerce/documentation>`_.

 If you are willing to contribute --- you are totally welcome.
 The information below should help you understand the documentation structure and topic organization, useful rst directives and a simple workflow that helps quickly publish a new topic.

+.. note:: If you have spotted an error in the documentation, please send us an email to doc@oroinc.com and we will see to resolving the issue as soon as we can.

 Before You Begin
 ----------------